Chef Brian Alberg

 Alberg has participated in a number of speaking engagements and culinary demos including the Farming Our Future conference, Boston Globe Travel Show, The New York Wine & Food Festival, the Nantucket Wine & Food Festival and classes at Haven’s Kitchen in NY, Williams College and the Broadmoor Bistro, the Shawnee Mission School District’s student-run restaurant in Kansas City, as part of the James Beard Guest Chef Series.
 He presented a solo dinner at the James Beard Foundation in September of 2014, his eleventh appearance at the Beard House.

 Alberg has appeared on Good Morning America, Chronicle, NECN’s TV Diner with Billy Costa, WNYT News Channel 13 (Albany, NY), WGBY’s Connecting Point and On the Menu (Public Television for Western New England), and WWLP’s Mass Appeal (Western Mass.).
 He has been interviewed by Food.Curated., Find.Eat.Drink., Our Name is Farm, WAMC (Northeast Public Radio) and Robinhood Radio, and has been written about in The Boston Globe, Metroland, Hudson Valley Magazine and Gastronomica.

 A native of Copake, NY, Alberg began his culinary career as an apprentice at the former l’Hostelierre Bressane.
 After graduating from the CIA in 1987, he oversaw the kitchens in a number of high-profile Berkshire restaurants.
 He left the area in 1993 to become Executive Chef at Dudley’s Restaurant in Westchester, NY, where he earned a “Very Good” rating from The New York Times and made his first appearance at the James Beard House.

 Alberg went on to work as Executive Chef and later Director of Food & Beverage at the Saybrook Point Inn & Spa, a AAA Four-Diamond property, where he was honored for the first time at the James Beard Foundation.
 Alberg then moved into the corporate world with Marriott where he helped open a number of hotels as well as create a Mediterranean menu with recipes and training information that was distributed to Marriott and Renaissance Hotels across the globe.
-He is currently working on the concept, design and launch of a new contemporary restaurant in Pittsfield, Mass., opening in early April 2014, which will be part of the new Hotel on North.
+He was responsible for the concept, design and launch of a new contemporary restaurant in Pittsfield, Mass., opened in June of 2014, part of the new Hotel on North.